yongtiger/yii2-user/README.md

 ## Notes

-- CaptchaValidator should be used together with yii\captcha\CaptchaAction. @see (http://www.yiiframework.com/doc-2.0/yii-captcha-captchavalidator.html)
+- CAPTCHA validation should not be used in AJAX validation mode. @see (http://www.yiiframework.com/doc-2.0/yii-captcha-captchavalidator.html)

 ## Documents